MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_export_import.md

 # Virtual Machine Export and Import

 Unlike a checkpoint where a snapshot file is created which can then be applied back to the virtual machine, exporting creates a full copy of all virtual machine files.
-An export can be used for backup, restoration, or a way to move a virtual machine between host.
+An export can be used for backup, restoration, or a way to move a virtual machine between hosts.
 This document will walk through exporting and importing a virtual machine and some of the choices you can make when performing these tasks.

 ## Exporting a Virtual Machine in Hyper-V Manager